 H. Lee Moffitt Cancer Center & Research Institute

-Non-small cell lung cancer (NSCLC) is the leading cause of cancer-related deaths in the United States and treatments that yield durable effects in the greater proportion of patients are still lacking.
-We recently found that a drug (ACY241) when administered promoted positive quantitative and qualitative changes in the immune cells within the tumors.
-In follow up studies, we seek to understand how this drug evokes these changes as better understanding of this is important for determining how it can be best used for therapeutic purposes.
-Another goal of this project is to determine if leveraging the immune-enhancing activity of this drug will be broadly therapeutic than existing treatments if it is combined with drugs that impair the activity of immune-suppressive T cells.
-These studies have important implications for patients' health in that any observed therapeutic effects beyond existing treatments could pave way for new strategies to combat lung cancer.
+Non-small cell lung cancer (NSCLC) is the leading cause of cancer-related deaths in the United States, and there is a lack of effective treatments for this disease.
+We recently found that a drug called ACY241, when administered in an animal model of NSCLC, promoted positive changes in the immune cells within the tumors.
+We will study how this drug evokes these changes in immune cells and determine if leveraging its immune-enhancing activity will be more effective than existing treatments when combined with other drugs that impair the activity of immune-suppressing T cells.
+This research could lead to new strategies to combat lung cancer.